techjay-c/tp/docs/_includes/quickstart.md

 ### Installing ToothTracker

 Haven't installed ToothTracker yet?
 Follow our easy step-by-step guide below to get ToothTracker up and running in no time.
-For the best possible experience, we recommend that you use ToothTracker on the following supported operating systems:
-* Windows
-* macOS
-* Linux
+Our software is compatible with Windows, macOS, and Linux for optimal performance.

-1. ToothTracker is written in the programming language Java, so you'll need to have **Java 11 or above** installed in your Computer to run ToothTracker.
+1. ToothTracker requires **Java 11 or above** installed in your Computer to run.
     - If you're missing Java, no worries — it's free to install!
 Find detailed installation instructions [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).

     <div markdown="span" class="alert alert-primary">